 So, I have been engaged long enough to exhaust potential venues and be on the exhausted side of guest list planning.
 But while there have been highs and lows, I just noticed one thing that is surprisingly missing.

 I have yet to buy a bridal magazine.
 That’s right; I have yet to even pick one up in the grocery line.
 Yet I don’t feel anything is lacking.
 I have seen friends drop a hefty chunk on grabbing up the inspiration laden books created to further the dreams and imagination of girls everywhere.
 And while I am sure flipping through those pages has its reward, I must confess, my abstinence is not without an alternative.

-I am a Pinterest junkie.
+Are you using Pinterest to plan your wedding?
+Personally, I am a Pinterest junkie.
 From the website to the app on my phone, I have easily surpassed those magazine brides to be in hours logged searching, pinning and gleaning the inspiration I didn’t even know I was looking for.
 When I set out on this journey, I was leaning toward a traditional shabby chic motif.
 But little by little, ideas and DIY items that spoke to a deeper place began to creep into my Pinterest feed.

 Gotta admit, I like that I am able to get a wide variety of resources through one site and without spending $3-$7 per installment.
-So, as a bit of a teaser, here are a couple items you may just see at my wedding, courtesy of my magazine free Pinterest obsession.
+So, as a bit of a teaser, here are a couple items you may just see at my wedding, courtesy of my magazine-free Pinterest obsession.

 Tips for Using Pinterest to Plan your Wedding:

 - Create separate boards for all different aspects of the wedding.
 Make boards for wedding floral inspiration, wedding decor, diy projects, wedding color scheme options, wedding hairstyles, or any other area you need to gather ideas and inspiration for.